A primer on how a joke made in 2017 can influence reality to an unexpected degree.

 “We aren’t counting eyeballs to measure outdoor impressions… yet”

 This used to be the cheeky thing I’d say in a presentation when someone in the audience asked how we counted impressions.
+I wasn’t really positive that we’d ever make it into this territory… but here we are.

 If you’re reading this on the Adder blog, it’s likely that you already know that we work extensively in GPS location and movement data analytics.
 And if you didn’t know that — well, that’s how we do things.
 We look at billions of location data points a day, reported from over 50 million mobile devices, to understand how people interact with outdoor ads.
+Understanding the importance of that is vital for our advertising partners.

 50 million devices worth of coordinate data is no small task to process, but measuring 20% of the population’s movement for the most accurate and up to date location data is worth it — we are able to do incredible things with that information.
 We can tell many, many stories with our data.